Mean-field limit of a hybrid system for multi-lane multi-class traffic: Conclusion

 The microscopic dynamics have been formulated by using a Bando-Follow-the-Leader type model, in which the interaction with the closest vehicle ahead is replaced by a space-dependent convolution kernel modeling interactions with the surrounding flow.
 Autonomous vehicles have been distinguished by control dynamics.
 Lane changing description has led to discrete events within the differential equations, and thus to a so-called hybrid system whose well-posedness has been studied.

 Inspired by the empirical fact that the {\em penetration rate} of the autonomous vehicles is nowadays small, we have computed a mean-field limit for the dynamics of the human-driven vehicles only, leading to a coupled system of a PDE and ODEs with discrete events.
 The discrete lane changing descriptions for human-driven vehicles has been modeled by a source term of the corresponding Vlasov-type equation.
 Existence and uniqueness study of the trajectories of this system has been performed.
+Moreover, the rigorous convergence of the finite dimensional hybrid system to the infinite dimensional hybrid system has been proved using the generalized Wasserstein distance.

 We point-out that the given application, based on traffic flow, inspiring this work is not restrictive, and many others may lead to the mathematical frameworks developed and studied here.
 More precisely, we refer to all physical multi-agent systems that are intrinsically characterized by heterogeneity and instantaneous jumps in one of their states.
 For instance, these include also models for air traffic control~\cite{Tomlin_1998}, chemical process control~\cite{Engell_2000} and manufacturing~\cite{Pepyne_2000}.